top of page

 Our inherent constitutions have a proportion of each Guna.
 For instance, without Tamas, we would not sleep; without Rajas, we would lack dynamism and focus; without Sattva, life would be uninspired and without higher consciousness.

 Rajasic food stimulates the body and mind into action, but in excess, it can cause restlessness, anger, irritability, and sleeplessness.
 These foods included overly spiced foods, onions, garlic, tea, coffee, fried foods, excessively sugary foods, chocolate, alcohol, and soft drinks.
-A Rajasic person might eat on the run, have poor digestion and health, and usually be aggressive and overflowing with energy.
+A Rajasic person might eat on the run, have poor digestion and health, and usually be a bit aggressive and overflowing with energy.

 bottom of page